 If you want to stop house repossession, there are a few smart things you can do.
 For example:

 If you approach us and say "I want to sell my house to avoid repossession", we'll talk you through the process and figure out how to meet your needs.

 We help you avoid repossession by quickly buying houses for cash.
 This allows you to immediately acquire a lump sum that can stop the repossession process by paying off your loan or your mortgage.
 You simply tell us your timescale, and we work to that so that you can keep a roof over your head.
 Our team of experienced staff members will talk to you without judgment and will happily answer any questions you might have.

-When your learn your home is being repossessed, this means that you will have to move out and find another place to stay.
+When you learn your home is being repossessed, this means that you will have to move out and find another place to stay.
 You will lose your home, and you will be left with debts if the resale value of your property turns out to be lower than your overall debt.
 If you want to get a loan or another mortgage, you will also find this more challenging with a repossession on your record.

 What happens to your mortgage debt after a property repossession will depend on your specific lender.
 Ask them about this, and they will explain the situation regarding your arrears.
 If you choose to use a cash buyer service in order to quickly sell off your home, then you can pay off your debt with part of this money and save the rest for other expenses or investments.